d-smith/aws-node-rest-api-with-dynamodb-cf/cloudformation/README.md

 * Associate a CNAME in the cloud front distribution that is part of the domain indicated in the certificate.
 This will be the API endpoint that clients will use.
 * Create a route 53 alias using the CNAME that points to the cloud front distribution.

+## Create the API Gateway Apps

+This sample provides a serverless application - create the DynamoDB table in the regions you with to deploy to, then deploy the serverless app via `serverless deploy`

+## Create the Cloud Front Distribution

+Use the provided CDN cloud formation template.
+This template currently uses two origins - one is an s3 bucket configured to host a web site, the other an API gateway endpoint.
+For troubleshooting purposes it is useful to have content in an S3 bucket available to through the cloud front distribution, but is probably not necessary.

+For inputs, use the API gateway stage endpoint as the APIEndpoint parameter value, and the bucket domain as the S3SiteEndpoint arg.

+For example

+# TODO
+* Add API key in serverless definition

+Can add a key and plan manually, then edit the resources in the stage manually to require a key.
+Manually, select the resource, then click the method links to require API keys.
+Note you will have to click the little check mark next to the 'API key required' choice on the page to save the edit.

+* API Key Synchronization between regions